BaadMaro/Hacking-vulnerable-machines/Thehackernewsbdarijav1/README.md

 Requestssec.
 0
 ```

-As we can see we found the parametre **search** let's interace with it
+As we can see we found the parametre **search** let's interact with it

 http://192.168.1.106/?search=11111111
 - It's always show the same input in the results